-If you purchase shares of our common stock in this offering, your interest will be diluted to the extent of the difference between the offering price per share of our common stock and the adjusted net tangible book value per share of our common stock after this offering.
-"Net tangible book value" is total tangible assets minus total liabilities.
-"Net tangible book value per share" is net tangible book value less the stated value of any preferred stock outstanding, divided by the total number of shares of common stock outstanding.
-Our net tangible book value as of March 31, 2017, after deducting the liquidation preference of the Series A Preferred Stock of \$12,476,540, was \$(2,373,843), or \$(0.31) per share of common stock.
+If you purchase shares of our common stock in this offering, your interest will be diluted to the extent of the difference between the offering price per share of our common stock and the net tangible book value per share of our common stock after this offering.
+Our net tangible book value as of December 31, 2016 was \$12,157,000, or \$1.45 per share of common stock.
+"Net tangible book value" is total assets minus the sum of liabilities and intangible assets (including intangible assets, goodwill, deferred tax assets and deferred finance costs).
+"Net tangible book value per share" is net tangible book value divided by the total number of shares of common stock outstanding.